AY2526S1-CS2103T-F13-3/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

-**⚠️ Important:** playbook.io follows Singapore conventions: phone numbers are 8-digit, contract amounts are in SGD, and dates use DDMMYYYY format.
+**⚠️ Important:** playbook.io follows Singapore conventions: phone numbers are 8-digit, contract amounts are in SGD, and dates use DDMMYYYY format (spaces, hyphens, and slashes are accepted).
 </div>

 ### What You'll Need